aerospike-community/aerospike-time-series-client/README.md

 }
 ```

-The maps must not grow to an indefinite extent, so the API ensures that each map will not grow beyond a specified maximum.
-By default this limit is 1000 points (represented by ``Constants.DEFAULT_MAX_ENTRIES_PER_TIME_SERIES_BLOCK``), although this can be altered.
-For sizing and performance implications of choice of this value, see elsewhere in this README.
+The maps must not grow to an indefinite extent, so the API ensures that each map will not grow beyond a specified maximum size.
+By default this limit is 1000 points (represented by ``Constants.DEFAULT_MAX_ENTRIES_PER_TIME_SERIES_BLOCK``), although this can be altered (see later).
+For sizing and performance implications of choice of maximum size, see elsewhere in this README.

 The second implementation point follows on from the first.
 As there is a limit to the number of points that can be stored in a block, we need to have some mechanism for creating new blocks and keeping track of existing blocks for each time series.
 This is done, on a per time series basis, by maintaining an index of all blocks created.
 Conceptually this looks something like the following